tytydraco/yessleep/out/I_killed_my_best_friend_last_week__now_hes_acting_like_nothing_happened.md

 My Mum was coming back from work by now, and so I was now trying to act in higher spirits so nothing seemed too off.

-I guessed I probably had up until this evening before the police would be called, Josh usually hung around in town for a few hours after we hung out, and so it wasn’t unusual for him to be home late.
-But Josh wouldn’t come home.
+I guessed I probably had up until this evening before the police would be called, Josh usually lingered in town for a few hours after we hung out, and so it wasn’t unusual for him to be home late.
+But he wouldn’t come home today.

 I heard the key turn in the door.
 It made me jump.